 The most costly consequence of not testing is catastrophic product failure.
 The result of this can be devastating, ranging from product damage to loss of life, and the consequences are permanent with organizations exposed to legal prosecution.

 Rest assured that, thanks to thorough quality checks, product failure rarely occurs.
 However, this should be no comfort to the quality engineer whose responsibility is to ensure absolute product conformance at every stage of a project and product lifecycle.
 By providing strong in-house testing capabilities and partnering with an accredited laboratory, organizations can help to ensure continuity and quality every step of the way.

 Working to prevent future failure

-Should products fail during the testing phase or in-service, failure analysis is a critical aspect of product development and system improvement, which not only helps us learn from the past, but helps prevent future failures.
+Should products fail during the testing phase or in-service, failure analysis is a critical aspect of product development and system improvement, which helps us learn from the past, and helps prevent future failures.

 Failure analysis is a multi-faceted, holistic approach to determine how and why a material or product failed.
 The initial stage of any investigation involves an in-depth discovery phase of the circumstances surrounding the failure and any relevant background information, including environmental factors, type of application, service life, and pertinent design information.
 Element's failure analysts then apply a wide variety of analytical methods and tools to inspect the failed part.

-Based on findings from the failure analysis process, Element experts provide recommendations and work closely with the customer to find solutions to problems for a diverse range of products and materials.
+Based on the failure analysis process findings, Element experts provide recommendations and work closely with the customer to find solutions to problems for a diverse range of products and materials.
 The combination of our materials expertise and our knowledge of what impact the service environment can have on a material or product enables the rapid delivery of comprehensive results.